cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--enable-eh` <sup>[frontend]</sup>

-Enabling this option allows Cangjie to support Effect Handlers, an advanced control flow mechanism for implementing modular, resumable side-effect handling.
+Enabling this option allows Cangjie to support Effect Handlers, an advanced control flow mechanism for modular and recoverable side-effect handling.

 Effect Handlers enable programmers to decouple side-effect operations from their handling logic, resulting in cleaner, more composable code.
-This mechanism enhances abstraction levels, particularly for handling operations like logging, I/O, and state changes, preventing main flow contamination by side-effect logic.
+This mechanism enhances abstraction levels, particularly for handling operations like logging, input/output, and state changes, preventing main logic from being polluted by side-effect code.

-Effects work similarly to exception handling but use `perform` and `handle` instead of `throw` and `catch`.
-Each effect must be defined by inheriting from the `stdx.effect.Command` class.
+Effects work similarly to exception handling but do not use `throw` and `catch`.
+Instead, effects are executed via `perform` and captured/handled via `handle`.
+Each effect must be defined by inheriting the `stdx.effect.Command` class.

-Unlike traditional exception mechanisms, Effect Handlers can choose to `resume` execution after handling an effect, injecting a value back into the original call site and continuing execution.
-This "resume" capability allows finer control over program flow, making it ideal for building simulators, interpreters, or cooperative multitasking systems requiring high control.
+Unlike traditional exception mechanisms, Effect Handlers can choose to `resume` execution after handling an effect, injecting a value back to the original call site and continuing execution.
+This "resume" capability allows finer control over program flow, making it particularly suitable for building simulators, interpreters, or cooperative multitasking systems requiring high control.

 Example: